The Bankrate promise

 What is a 7/1 ARM?

-When does a 7/1 ARM adjust?
+How does a 7/1 ARM work?

 - The payments might get even cheaper: If interest rates are falling, then your monthly payment will also decline after the initial period and potentially during future resets.

 Cons of a 7/1 ARM

 - Rising rates could cost you more: Long-term interest rates are hard to predict.
 You might face higher or lower interest rates once your fixed introductory period expires.
 If rates have risen, your payment will increase.

 - Complexity: There are more moving parts to an adjustable mortgage than a fixed one.
 Rate caps, indexes, resets — this can be pretty technical stuff for the average homeowner.

 - Interest-only trap: With some ARMs, known as “interest-only” ARMs, your initial payments go toward only the loan interest and not principal in the initial fixed-rate period.
 That can allow you to stretch your budget and lower your payment, but after the fixed period your payments will be much higher to include the principal.
 If home values drop, you could find yourself underwater on the loan.

 7/1 ARM qualifications